I know the frustration.

 Check it out: [Article URL]

 That’s where these follow-up templates come in.
-They can help you get a response super-fast.
-While I would never recommend you to use an email template verbatim, I don’t see a single reason why you can’t use them as a starting point.
+They can help you get a response from virtually anyone.
+While I would never recommend using an email template verbatim, I don’t see a single reason why you can’t use them as a building block.

 Once you know which template you want to use, edit and personalize it to make sure it fits with your situation and reflects your personality.